Expert tips on how to prepare for a data science interview process. Plus, learn about data science interiview questions and skills.✨

 To handle such large sets of data, data scientists take the help of programming and machine learning to arrive at results much faster and efficiently.

 The entire process of gathering and processing data involves:

 Charudatta explains that the prerequisites for jobs in Data Science can get quite challenging as time passes on.

 As of now, candidates aspiring for a role in Data Science need to develop:

-Charudatta explains that when he first joined Curl as a Junior Data Scientist, the interview process was not as streamlined as it is in 2022.
+Charudatta explains that when he first joined Curl as a Junior Data Scientist, the interview process was not as streamlined as it is now.